-Since January 2006 Belgium had to comply and implement the EPBD regulation in its three regional administrations (Flanders, Wallonia and Brussels Region).
-The E-Level is required as part of the construction permit for any new residential, offices and schools.
-For instance, the requirements became more stringent from E100 to E80 in all three regions in 2010.
-Prior to the introduction of the EPBD, the passive house standard was introduced in 2002 by the nonprofit organization Passiefhuis-Platform in Belgium's 3 regional administrations.
-For most buildings requiring a construction permit, official EPBD requirements are set for the energy performance and indoor climate in parallel.
-So PHPP is not accepted as an EPBD calculation and both calculations have to be performed.
+Since January 2006, Belgium installed the EPBD regulation in its three regional administrations (Flanders, Wallonia and Brussels Region).
+The E-Level is required as part of the construction permit for any new residence, office or school.
+The requirements became more stringent (from E100 to E80) in all three regions in 2010.
+Prior to the introduction of the EPBD, the voluntary passive house requirements and PHPP software were introduced in 2003 by the nonprofit organization Passiefhuis-Platform.
+PHPP is currently not accepted as an EPBD calculation and both calculations have to be performed.
 This situation created a partially conflicting situation [9].
-Therefore, in 2009 Belgium defined three definitions for the low-energy house, the passive house and the zero-energy house.
-The following paragraphs present an overview of the current regional approaches and definitions in order to highlight the main problems prior to define a net zero energy definition.
+Further, in 2009 Belgium introduced three definitions on the federal level: the low-energy house, the passive house and the zero-energy house.